Last Updated on

 There are several factors to look at when calculating the ROI on content marketing.
 Many use basic analytics tools; others pay for more detailed reports.
-There are several areas marketers should look at to see how much attention is generated.
-For instance, easy metrics that can be measured include click-throughs to website, navigation to sales pages, blog posts and social media.
+There are several areas marketers should look at to measure attention.
+For instance, easy metrics that are measurable include click-throughs to website, navigation to sales pages, blog posts and social media.
 Other questions to consider include:

 • Organic search.
 How much of the website’s traffic is coming naturally?

-• How much is spent on services, such as Google AdWords, in relation to the amount of traffic it generates.
+• How much do services, such as Google AdWords, cost in relation to the amount of traffic they generate?

 • Are people signing up for email lists?
 Where did the visitor sign up from?

 • Engagement on emails.
-How many are opened or forwarded?
+How many opened or forwarded emails?

 • What type of social engagement is occurring?
 Are visitors commenting on blog posts?
 Are they using social share buttons on particular types of content?
 Is the company actively engaging with its audience to encourage interaction?

 • How many websites are linking back to content?
 Are they quality backlinks?